 For some buyers, a specific FrontRunners sub-quadrant might be best.
-For example, products in the Pacesetters and Leaders sub-quadrants may offer more functionality than products in the Contenders or Masters quadrants.
+This is because products in the Pacesetters and Leaders sub-quadrants may offer more functionality than products in the Contenders or Masters quadrants.

-This means that, while all of the products on the quadrant meet our minimum market criteria (in this case, task management, collaboration and project planning/scheduling, as well as at least one of the following: reporting/project tracking, time tracking or file sharing/document management), products in the Pacesetters and Leaders sub-quadrants may offer additional functionality, such as resource management, portfolio management and budgeting, and thus may be a better fit for larger organizations with more complex needs.
+So, while all of the products on the quadrant meet our minimum market criteria (in this case, task management, collaboration and project planning/scheduling, as well as at least one of the following: reporting/project tracking, time tracking or file sharing/document management), products in the Pacesetters and Leaders sub-quadrants tend to offer additional functionality, such as resource management, portfolio management and budgeting.

 Conversely, products in the Contenders and Masters sub-quadrants focus more exclusively on the core Project Management functionality.